 In addition, the force of impact in a collision is affected by the speed of the vehicles involved.
-For example, a San Diego car accident lawyer explains a crash that takes place at about 50 mph (80 km/h) is 20 times more likely to result in a fatality than a crash that takes place at about 20 mph (30 km/h), according to the World Health Organization.
+A crash that takes place at about 50 mph (80 km/h) is 20 times more likely to result in a fatality than a crash that takes place at about 20 mph (30 km/h), according to the World Health Organization.

 Speed is particularly important in collisions involving motorcycles, bicycles, and pedestrians, where victims are more vulnerable to severe harm.
 The odds of serious injury and death in these accidents are greatly increased when vehicles are traveling at higher rates of speed.

 For instance, a pedestrian has close to a 90 percent chance of survival in a collision with a vehicle that is traveling 20 mph.
 The chances of a pedestrian’s survival decrease to less than 50 percent when the vehicle is traveling about 30 mph (45 km/h) and to nearly zero percent when the vehicle is traveling 50 mph.

 Many speed-related vehicle accidents and fatalities are due to drivers exceeding the posted speed limits.
 However, the speed limits themselves can also contribute to the risk of accidents and deaths.
 In areas with higher speed limits, drivers start out at higher rates of travel, and when they exceed the speed limits, they are increasing the risk of injury-causing accidents at an even greater rate.